grimy86/CCI25/Windows_Internals/Windows_API.md

 The Win32 API is the name given to the original platform for [native C/C++ Windows applications](https://en.wikipedia.org/wiki/Windows.h) that require direct access to Windows and hardware.

-Before there were 64-bit version of Windows the programming interface to the 32-bit versions of Windows was named the Win32 API to distinguish it from the 16-bit Windows API.
+Before there were 64-bit version of Windows the programming interface to the 32-bit versions of Windows was named the `Win32 API (WinNT/Win9x)` to distinguish it from the 16-bit `Win16 API (DOS)`.
 However, you can use the Win32 API on 32-bit and 64-bit Windows, it just hasn't been renamed.

  It provides a first-class development experience without depending on a managed runtime environment such as .NET.
 That makes the Win32 API a great choice for applications that need the highest level of performance, and direct access to system hardware.